 - Direct Action Dragon Egg Tactical Backpack

-The funnest way to start a fire is the fire piston.
-Not only does it work without fuss, but it is nearly dummyproof…and it looks awesome in action.
-You can also use it one handed to create an ember out of anything you find that’s dry or pulpy.
-If you don’t know what a fire piston is yet, check out our article The Fire Piston – Starting A Fire With Air.
+A fun way to start a fire is with a fire piston.
+If you don’t know what a fire piston is yet, check out The Fire Piston – Starting A Fire With Air.

 - Primitive Fire Deluxe Flint and Steel Kit